-- Lack of flexibility in dealing with attitudes, biases, perceptions, emotions, and feelings.
-Previous experience depended on objective measurement and on circumstances one could objectively control and measure, but now the ambiance is murky and decisions are more frequently based on subjective factors. - Lack of assertiveness.
-Introverts often struggle with leadership roles. - Unwillingness to pay the price of loneliness, fewer peers, and more stress. - Striving to be liked rather than respected. - Unwillingness to determine specifically what superiors expect. - Failing to maintain technical and management competence and thus not remaining marketable. - Withholding important information from peers, subordinates, or superiors. - Becoming a bottleneck rather than a supporter and expediter.
+· Lacking flexibility in dealing with attitudes, biases, perceptions, emotions, and feelings.
+Previous nonsupervisory experience depended largely on objective measurement and on circumstances one could objectively control and measure, but now the ambiance is murky and decisions are more frequently based on subjective factors.

+- · Lacking assertiveness.
+Introverts often struggle with leadership roles. - · Unwilling to pay the price of loneliness, with fewer peers and more stress. - · Striving to be liked rather than respected. - · Unwilling to determine specifically what superiors expect. - Failing to maintain technical and management competence and thus not remaining marketable. - · Withholding important information from peers, subordinates, or superiors. - · Becoming a bottleneck rather than a supporter and expediter.

-Refer to Chapter 13 for more information about leadership.
+Refer to the section called "Leaders and Managers" for more information about leadership.